spriggsj/avenalClass/README.md

-# Avenal Class
+# Introduction To Web Development & Entrepreneurship Class
-Pr jects for Avenal students
+Projects for Avenal students
+# Set up Atom and install packages

 # basics of HTML